JH-Soft-Technology/led-stairs/README.md

 ```

 - 2 PIR sensor like [HC-SR501](https://www.amazon.com/HC-SR501/s?k=HC-SR501)
-- A cable with thow wires init.
+- A cable with two wires init.
 A cable cross section of at least 0,25 mm to each.
 - Some 12V LED strips or lights at 12V.
 - Some case for microcontroller and power supply.